cmsimple-xh/cmsimple-xh/tutorials/XH/FileEdit.md

 Usage {#usage}
 ==============

-To display the edit form ::form() has to be called; to handle the form submission ::submit() has to be called.
+To display the edit form XH::FileEdit::form() has to be called; to handle the form submission XH::FileEdit::submit() has to be called.
 For instance:

 ````{.php}
 require_once $pth['folder']['classes'] .
 'FileEdit.php';